Code-Institute-Submissions/LPetkova-Portfolio/README.md

 This is my portfolio website which will be used to share and showecase my work with potential employers.
-The portfolio starts with a small About me section from where also my CV could be downloaded, continues with progress bars of my coding skills, followed by a list of recent projects sections and a drop-down archive list of previous projects (both recent and previous projects are fictional), finishing with a testimonial carousel and contact form.
+After the welcome page with the navigation, the portfolio starts with about me section from where also my CV could be downloaded, continues with progress bars of my coding skills, followed by a list of recent projects sections and a drop-down archive list of previous projects (both recent and previous projects are fictional), finishing with a testimonial carousel and contact form for which except in the navigation there is also link to it in the about me section.

 ## Demo